petedavisdev/petedavis.dev/_notes/blog.md

  - public/media folder
  - Contentful

+## Who is VuePress for?
+ - What is VuePress?
+ - When you should not use VuePress?
+ - Who is VuePress for?
+ - Checklist (magnet)

 ## Gatsby, Gridsome or VuePress?
  - Gatsby and Gridsome if you want content from an API
 	 - Benefits - choose headless CMS (but that can mean lock-in!)